 Each committee of the board of directors that is authorized to exercise the powers of the board of directors must include at least one external director, except that the audit committee and compensation committee must each include all external directors then serving on the board of directors.
-Under the Israeli Companies Law, external directors of a company are prohibited from receiving, directly or indirectly, any compensation for their services as external directors, other than compensation and reimbursement of expenses pursuant to applicable regulations promulgated under the Companies Law.
+Under the Israeli Companies Law, external directors of a company are prohibited from receiving, directly or indirectly, any compensation for their services as external directors, other than compensation and reimbursement of expenses pursuant to applicable regulations promulgated under the Israeli Companies Law.
 Compensation of an external director is determined prior to his or her appointment and may not be changed during his or her term subject to certain exceptions.

-Yechezkel Barenholz and Gil Oren serve as external directors on our Board of Directors pursuant to the provisions of the Israeli Companies Law.
+Israel Shamay and Gil Oren serve as external directors on our Board of Directors pursuant to the provisions of the Israeli Companies Law.
 They both serve on our audit committee and our compensation committee.
 Our Board of Directors has determined that Gil Oren possesses accounting and financial expertise, and that both of our external directors possess the requisite professional qualifications.
+Guy Regev and Avi Sartani serve as independent directors on our Board of Directors.
+Guy Regev also serves on our audit committee and our compensation committee.